The Board has established an Investment Committee to make Investment decisions to support the Company's Corporate Objective.

 Members of the Investment Committee are J Paterson (Chairman), RE Barker, RM Freeman, CM Walter and PJ Williams.

 The Audit Committee meets periodically to review the Company’s accounting policies; the content of financial statements; issues relating to the controls applied to the Company’s activities; the content, effectiveness and independence of the external audit; risk management issues; governance issues; compliance issues and other related matters.
 Meetings of the Audit Committee are regularly attended by a partner from the Company’s auditors, PricewaterhouseCoopers.

 Members of the Audit Committee are PJ Williams (Chairman), John Paterson, DA Peever and CM Walter.

 The Remuneration Committee advises the Board on remuneration and related issues.
 In particular it reviews the level of Director fees, it also reviews the Managing Director’s remuneration package and the remuneration policy guidelines for other Senior Executives.
 The Committee also evaluates the performance of the Managing Director and Senior Executives and recommends to the Board the level of any short and long term performance based compensation.

-Members of the Remuneration Committee are GR Liebelt (Chair), TA Campbell, J Paterson and CM Walter.
+Members of the Remuneration Committee are GR Liebelt (Chairman), J Paterson and CM Walter.

 The Nomination Committee considers matters relating to the orderly renewal of the Board, Board performance and how to attract and retain Directors of high calibre with the appropriate experience and skill to contribute successfully to the oversight of the Company.